kdevoops/kvterraform/README.md

 terraform --version

-(https://registry.terraform.io/providers)[List TF providers and other docs]
+<a href="https://registry.terraform.io/providers">List TF providers and other docs</a>

 Terraform file: any name w/ .tf extension